The Tropic restaurant on the beach

 Sun and surf aside, the Gold Coast’s diverse dining scene shines just as bright as its world-class beaches.
 Whether it's a casual evening with fish and chips by the water, a barefoot bite at the beach club or a special occasion dinner at one of the Goldy’s award-winning restaurants, these are the places you want to be seen.

-We’ve done the hard yards and rounded up the best restaurants on the Gold Coast right now.
-Leave your towels at the door and dig in.
+Our Travel & News Editor, Melissa Woodley, has done the hard yards and rounded up the best restaurants on the Gold Coast right now.
+She recommends Kōst Bar and Grill for a special occasion, Light Years for a big group catch-up, or Costa Taco for something cheap and cheerful.
+Leave your towels at the door and dig into this list of the Gold Coast's best restaurants.

-🏄🏻♀️ The best things to do on the Gold Coast
+🏄🏻♀️ Best things to do on the Gold Coast

 What is it?
 This glamorous bar and grill in Broadbeach serves fire-kissed food from one of the city’s only charcoal woodfire grills, along with seafood towers, caviar trolleys, roving Champagne and immersive cocktails.